-Unlike some cities, Brewton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brewton are a mix of both white- and blue-collar jobs.
+Brewton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brewton is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Brewton who work in office and administrative support (11.93%), sales jobs (8.96%), and teaching (7.09%).
+There are especially a lot of people living in Brewton who work in sales jobs (10.52%), management occupations (8.56%), and office and administrative support (7.85%).

 Brewton is an extremely ethnically-diverse city.
 The people who call Brewton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brewton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brewton include Irish, German, Scottish, and Scots-Irish.
+The greatest number of Brewton residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Brewton include Irish, German, Scottish, and Dutch.

 The most common language spoken in Brewton is English.
 Other important languages spoken here include Spanish and German.